Skip to main content

 Research Interests

-Dr. Geetanjali Gill is carrying out research on decolonizing development practices, intersectional gender inequalities, gender norms and gender-transformative change in the global South, gender-based violence amongst refugees in the global South, and the use of participatory and arts-based research methods of data collection and analysis with marginalized groups in the global South and North.
-Previously, she has contributed to research at the Institute of Development Studies (UK), the Research Foundation for Science, Technology, and Ecology (India), the Southern Africa Development Community (Botswana), the United Nations Economic Commission of Africa Gender Division (Ethiopia), and the Mauritius Research Council.
+Dr. Geetanjali Gill is carrying out SSHRC-funded research on decolonizing development practices, intersectional gender inequalities, gender norms and gender-transformative change in the global South, gender-based violence in the global South, and the use of feminist, participatory and arts-based research methods.
+She has also contributed to research at the Institute of Development Studies (UK), the Research Foundation for Science, Technology, and Ecology (India), the Southern Africa Development Community (Botswana), the United Nations Economic Commission of Africa Gender Division (Ethiopia), and the Mauritius Research Council.

 Research Grants